Ultimate Marion Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-You add to the value of the investment property beyond the amount you spent purchasing and renovating the property.
-After that, you extract the equity you produced from the asset in a “cash-out” refinance.
-You buy your next house with the cash-out capital and do it anew.
-You add income-producing assets to the portfolio and rental income to your cash flow.
+You improve the worth of the investment property above the amount you spent buying and fixing the property.
+After that, you extract the equity you created out of the investment property in a “cash-out” mortgage refinance.
+This cash is reinvested into the next property, and so on.
+You add improving investment assets to your balance sheet and rental income to your cash flow.

 Factors to Consider